manuel-vna/ITKnowledgeBase/README.md

 <br>

 ### Decisions
-When implementing the app, a few decisions were taken that could have resulted elsewhere.
+When implementing the app a few decisions were taken that could have resulted elsewhere.
 Noteworthy decisions are listed here:

 - #### Escaping
 The databse serves the principle filtering data on input and escaping data on output